-We launched the My Epilepsy pilot, our epilepsy digital self-management tool, in partnership with Patients Know Best, an electronic patientheld record platform partnered with over 30 NHS Trusts across the country.

-The My Epilepsy self-management tool.
-Information can also be shared with healthcare professionals.
+We launched the My Epilepsy pilot, our epilepsy digital self-management tool, in partnership with Patients Know Best, an electronic patient-held record platform partnered with over 30 NHS Trusts across the country.
+Using the My Epilepsy self-management tool, information can also be shared with healthcare professionals.